proofgeist/SimpleQ/docs/docs/intro.md

 }
 ```

 The Publisher doesn't need to know anything about the other systems that will receive the Message, it is solely responsible for defining the message format that Subscribers will use to determine how to handle the message.
+If a new system is added that relies on the same data nothing need change on the Publisher's end, we simply add a new Subscriber.

 #### What is a Publisher?